felleslosninger/efm-asic/README.md

 ```

 The `-noverify` option will allow self signed certificates, and should normally be omitted :-).

+## Current status

+This is not currently implemented:

+* Verification of ASiC container.
+* Proper signing for XAdES container.

 ## Creating an ASiC-E container manually